4GeeksAcademy/python-lists-loops-programming-exercises/exercises/04.1-count_on/README.md

 As you saw in the last exercise your list can be a mix `types of data` we are going to divide and conquer.

-Would you be so kind to add all the items with data-type Dictionary into the hello list?
+Would you be so kind to add all the items with data-type Dictionary and List into the hello list?

 ```py
 💡Hint: